GeorgeSiougles/AIProjectAssignment/README.md

 ### Running the Application

-- In order to run this locally you need to have `python 3.12` installed on your machine.
+- In order to run this locally you need to have `docker` installed on your machine and running.

-- Ensure the database is properly configured and accessible (`DATABASE_URL` in `.env.local`).
-- Modify tax rates and any other configurations as per application requirements.

-Additionaly you need to install the libraries described in the requirements.txt using
+- Set up enviromental variables at the file `.env.local` and place the file next to the dockerfile.
 ```
-pip install -r requirements.txt
+DATABASE_URL=sqlite:///./app/db.sqlite
 ```

-Finally you can run the server using
 ```
-uvicorn app.main:app --reload
+OPENAI-API-KEY=YOUR API KEY
 ```

-Alternatively you can run the application by excecuting the included `run.bat` or `run.sh` scripts

-If using a unix operating system make sure to make the script excecutable by running `chmod +x run.sh` And start the application using `./run.sh`
+- Create the image by running `docker-compose build`
+- Run the container `docker-compose up`

-Navigate to the browser at the address `http://127.0.0.1:8000`.
+- Navigate to the browser at the address `http://127.0.0.1:8000`.

+- To stop the container run the commant `docker-compose down`

+Alternatively you can run the provided scripts to start `go.bat or go.sh` and stop the service `stop.bat or stop.sh`.